godotengine/godot-docs/tutorials/ui/size_and_anchors.rst

 .. image:: img/margin.png

 So to make the control wider you can make the right margin larger and/or make the left margin smaller.
-This lets you control exactly the placement and shape of the control.
+This lets you set the exact placement and shape of the control.

 The *anchor* properties adjust where the margin distances are relative *to*.